minhdao/into-stellar-koa/README.md

 2. Make sure you have MongoDB installed and running.
 3. Check out `/config` folder for DB settings
 4. Run `npm install`
+5. Run `npm run serve` to run server
-5. Access the website through your web browser.
+5. Access the website locally through your web browser.

 ### Have fun :)